WATCH: Vice President JD Vance confronts Cincinnati protesters, condemns them on social media

 Vance also said Russia "certainly" invaded Ukraine in 2022, something that contradicts President Donald Trump's comments claiming Ukraine started the war.

-When protesters said the the U.S. is selling the Ukrainians out, Vance said he disagrees.
+When protesters said the U.S. is selling the Ukrainians out, Vance said he disagrees.

 "With respect, ma'am, I disagree," Vance said.
 "I think that what we're doing is we're actually forcing a diplomatic settlement."